-Terminology
+3. Terminology

-The key words MUST, MUST NOT, REQUIRED, SHALL, SHALL NOT, SHOULD, SHOULD NOT, RECOMMENDED, MAY, and OPTIONAL in this document are to be interpreted as described in [3].
+The key words MUST, MUST NOT, REQUIRED, SHALL, SHALL NOT, SHOULD, SHOULD NOT, RECOMMENDED, MAY, and OPTIONAL in this document are to be

-4. Format of the Hardware Address option

-The TFTP Read Request or Write Request packet is modified to include the hwaddr option.
-All named fields except "opc" are followed by a single-octet field containing the value zero.

-+- -+ +- ~~- -+ -+ ~~ + -+ -++

-opc filename 0 mode 1 0 hw addr 0 1 ha 0

-+- -++ +- ~~- -+ -+ ~~ + -+ -~~- -++

-opc The opcode field contains either a 1, for Read

-Requests, or 2, for Write Requests, as defined in

-filename The name of the file to be read or written, as

-defined in [2].

-mode The mode of the file transfer: "netascii",

-"octet", or "mail", as defined in [2].

-hwaddr The Hardware Address option, containing the case-

-insensitive string "hwaddr" in ASCII.

-ha A hardware address.
-The format of hardware

-addresses is defined in Section 5.

-5. Format of the Hardware Address

-A hardware address comprises two comma-separated ASCII fields: hardware type and the address value.

-hardware type A number representing the type of the hardware

-address.
-This document defines a single value,

-"1", representing an Ethernet address.

-address value A representation of the hardware address.
-This

-document defines a single format, to be used in the case that the hardware type has the value in the case-insensitive form "xx:xx:xx:xx:xx:xx".

-"1".
-In this case, that address MUST be an Ethernet MAC address opc The opcode field contains either a 1, for Read
+Internet-Draft TFTP Address Options May 2006 interpreted as des scribed in [3].
+4. Format of the Har dware Address option the hwaddr option. nest or Write Request packet is mo All named fields except "opc" ar A containing the value zero. opc [fi] .ename 0 mode 0 hwaddr 0 ha 0 opc The opcode field contains eithe Requests, or 2, for Write Reque [2]. filename The name of the file to be read defined in [2]. or written, as mode The mode of the file transfer: hwaddr "octet", or "mail", as defined The Hardware Address option, co ntaining the caseha insensitive string "hwaddr" in A hardware address.
+The format addresses is defined in Section of hardware 5.
+Format of the Har dware Address s comprises two comma-separated AS the address value.
+CII fields: hardware type A number representing the type address.
+This document defines "1", representing an Ethernet a a single value, address value A representation of the hardwar document defines a single forma the case that the hardware type e address.
+This t, to be used in in the case-insensitive form "xx:xx:xx:xx:xx".